maluyckx/Network_Attacks/README.md

 ### Protection

-To launch the protection, use the following command in mininet : `source protections/network_scans/commands_network_scans.py`.
+To launch the protection, use the following command in mininet : `source protections/network_port_scan/commands_network_port_scan.py`.

-To protect against Network scan, we need to keep track of the number of SYN/UDP packets sent by a host that enters to the company netwok then if the rate of these packets exceeds a certain threshold, the concerned host is blacklisted for 1 hour.
+To protect against network port scan, we need to keep track of the number of SYN/UDP packets sent by a host that enters to the company netwok then if the rate of these packets exceeds a certain threshold, the concerned host is blacklisted for 1 hour.

 To implement these changes, we added these rules to the `firewall_r2.nft` file.
 ```